TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/5-modeling-the-class-hierarchy.rst

     }

-You can also find straightforward all concret classas of a super class:
+You can also find straightforward all concrete classes of a super class:

 .. todo remove makeInstance